 All-Ceramic (Porcelain) Crowns

 Above are dental before-and-after pictures of one of Dr. Azarbal’s patients.
-Dr. Azarbal replaced his porcelain-fused-to metal-crown with an all-porcelain crown (right front), and a chipped and broken-down tooth (left front) was restored with a porcelain veneer.
+Dr. Azarbal replaced his porcelain-fused-to-metal crown with an all-porcelain crown (right front), and a chipped and broken-down tooth (left front) was restored with a porcelain veneer.

 These crowns have a metal foundation but are covered with a ceramic material.
-They provide some of the cosmetic benefit of all-ceramic crowns, but, because they must cover metal, they are opaque and lack the translucency of natural teeth.
+They provide some of the cosmetic benefits of all-ceramic crowns, but because they must cover metal, they are opaque and lack the translucency of natural teeth.
 Over time, these crowns tend to show a dark line where the tooth meets the gum.
 They are a more affordable option and can still provide a cosmetic result when used on back teeth.

-- Unlike porcelain-fused-to-metal crowns, an all-porcelain crown does not contain metal that will show through as a dark line beneath your gumline.
+- Unlike porcelain-fused-to-metal crowns, an all-porcelain crown does not contain metal that will show through as a dark line beneath your gum line.

 - Crowns with a metal foundation can cause sensitivity to heat and cold.
 All-porcelain crowns insulate your tooth against temperature changes.